-The assessments will be comprised of 5 quizzes (24 points each), 3 assignments (40 points each), and a final project: position paper or research proposal (writing - 60 points, and oral presentation
+The assessments will be comprised of 5 quizzes (24 points each), 3 assignments (40 points each), and a final project: position paper or research proposal (writing - 60 points, and oral presentation -60 points).

--60 points).
 Quizzes and assignments will be administered in class.
 Quizzes will be 45-min timed and administered on Canvas.
 Each quiz (closed book) contains 8 'choose an answer among multiple choices' questions and 2 short-answer questions.
 Assignment instructions and grading rubrics will be posted at Canvas.
-Class participation is highly valued and will be graded according to class attendance, preparedness for the class (e.g., functional camera and audio for activities and discussions), and contribution to class activities and discussions (e.g., being relevant, specific, constructive, and insightful/thoughtful).
+Class participation is highly valued and will be graded according to class attendance and contribution to class activities and discussions (see the grading rubrics on the next page).

 Quizzes must be taken when scheduled.
 The lowest quiz grade will be dropped and four quiz grades will be counted towards the final grade (%).
 A missed quiz will count as the dropped quiz.
-Any other missed quizzes will result in a grade of "0" unless there are unavoidable extenuating circumstances (subject to our discretion) that can be documented to our satisfaction.
+Any other missed quizzes will result in a grade of "0" unless there are extenuating circumstances (subject to our discretion) that can be documented to our satisfaction.
 Extenuating circumstances include unavoidable, unplanned situations such as illness (chart note from physician or clinic; vague notes such as "was seen" are not acceptable); family death (dated obituary); accident (police report); or an interview at a professional school (official invitation), etc. An excused, documented absence from a quiz will result in the grade for the missed quiz being calculated as the average of the other quizzes.

-Grade Breakdown HUN4936 HUN6936

-(Points) (Points)

-Quizzes (24 pts x 5) 120 120

-Assignments: Research paper discussion (40 pts x 3) N/A 120

-Assignments: Research paper summary/snapshot (40 pts x 3) 120 N/A

-Final - Position paper (60 pts) 60 N/A

-Final - Research proposal (60 pts) N/A 60

-Final - Presentation/position paper or research proposal (60 pts) 60 60

-Class participation (40 pts) 40 40

-Total 400 400
+Grade Breakdown HUN4936 (Points) HUN6936 (Points) Quizzes (24 pts x 5) 120 120 Assignments: Research paper discussion (40 pts x 3) N/A 120 Assignments: Research summary/snapshot (40 pts x 3) 120 N/A Final paper - Position paper (60 pts) 60 N/A Final paper - Research proposal (60 pts) N/A 60 Final presentation - position paper or research proposal (60 pts) 60 60 Class participation (40 pts) 40 40 Total 400 400